Timocop/BasicPawn/Custom Syntax Styles/README.md

  - MyStyle.xml

 ## Download
- * Click an *.xml file
+ * Click any *.xml.
- * Right click on 'Raw'
+ * Right click on 'Raw'.
- * Click 'Save as...' to save it to disk
+ * Click 'Save as...' to save it to disk.